SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 the chart-wide `securityContext`.
 * EDIT `keycloakx.createDemoUser` and `keycloakx.initRealm` move to `keycloak.*`.
 * DELETE `keycloakx.test`, it was only read by the subchart's helm test.
+* EDIT `global.keycloak.password.value` now also drives realm provisioning on an external Keycloak.
+Set it alongside `global.keycloak.url` and the realm job creates the Renku realm and its clients there, on every upgrade.
+Leave it empty to manage the realm yourself.

 ## Upgrading to Renku 2.21.0